-Alopecia areata is a common autoimmune disorder that commonly results in unpredictable hair loss.
-It affects 2% of Americans (roughly 6.5 million people) and can affect anyone regardless of age and gender.1
+Alopecia areata is a common autoimmune disorder that often results in unpredictable hair loss.
+It affects 2 percent of Americans (roughly 6.5 million people).

 Fast facts on alopecia areata